The Bronze Age

 Watch Croft menhir (centre, trig point on right), from Mên an Tol

-While the cairn on top of Penwith's highest hill, Watch Croft, makes sense, the location of the menhir slightly on the side of the hill downhill from it doesn't make much sense when you're there.
+While the cairn on top of Penwith's highest hill, Watch Croft, makes sense, the location of the menhir slightly downhill from it doesn't make much sense when you're there.
 But when it is seen from Mên an Tol it is highlighted on the horizon (nowadays accompanied by a relatively modern trig point).
 It was placed there because of its sighting significance as seen from other sites lower down.
-The menhir's placing is thus complex - might be astronomically based, as seen from Mên an Tol, which originally was a stone circle.
+The menhir's placing is thus complex - it might be astronomically based, as seen from Mên an Tol, originally a stone circle.

 There is a lot more to decipher in understanding megalithic science.
 Some progress has been made nationally, especially with the geometry of stone circles, and archaeo-astronomical and other locational factors.
 But this is yet to be done systematically in Penwith.
 More work needs to be done on the geometry of the placing of sites and on systematically dowsing and surveying underground water and subtle energy.
 The aim here is to penetrate the minds of the megalith builders, to understand more about their thoughts, beliefs and intentions by studying the patterns in what they left behind.

-Many ancient sites and alignments in West Penwith come from the zenith of the bronze age, between about 2200 and 1800 BCE.
-During this time a comprehensive geo-engineering system was built.
-Penwith's specific advantages over other areas were its maritime location, its tin deposits, probably the crystalline nature of its largely granitic rocks, and also its genetic inheritance.
+Many ancient sites and alignments in West Penwith come from the ascendancy and zenith of the bronze age, between about 2500 and 1800 BCE.
+A comprehensive geoengineering system was built.
+Penwith's specific advantages over other areas were its maritime location, its tin deposits, the crystalline nature of its largely granitic rocks, and also its genetic inheritance.
 Even today, Penwith's indigenous gene stock contains a larger proportion than many areas in Britain of genetic patterns from very ancient times.
 In this respect Penwith is even marginally different from that of the rest of Cornwall.

 Ring of power